Low drift and documentation

 The approval documents that air-assisted spraying with Danfoil can significantly reduce wind drift compared to conventional spraying systems—even when using relatively fine droplets.

-Drift in practice – not just in the laboratory
+Drift in practice—not just in the lab

 Documentation is important, but drift is also managed in daily operations.
-With Danfoil, the operator has several tools at their disposal to adjust spraying:
+With Danfoil, the operator has several tools at their disposal to adjust the spraying:

 1. Air pressure – fine-tuned according to crop and wind conditions.